- How To Quit

-The last thing you want is to look behind you, and to see all of your bridges burned to the ground, smoldering in the distance when you need them the most.
+The last thing you want is to look behind you and to see all of your bridges burned to the ground, smoldering in the distance when you need them the most.
 It will save you so much trouble in the long run.

-I know, I know, your current boss is a living, breathing clone of Colin Farrell’s character in Horrible Bosses — with the same greasy comb over, acidic attitude, and general distaste for other humans.
+I know, I know, your current boss is a living, breathing clone of Colin Farrell’s character in Horrible Bosses — with the same greasy comb-over, acidic attitude, and general distaste for other humans.

-Don’t do that.
-Remember, bridges – and clean criminal records – are crucial.
+But you have to remember, bridges – and clean criminal records – are crucial.